 (C) The alteration of a purchase invoice or misrepresentation of the price paid for property (e.g., a used vehicle) to reduce the amount of tax owing.

-(g) Misuse of resale certificates or a reseller permit.
+(g) Misuse of resale certificates, reseller permits, and other documents.

 .
 The penalty can apply even if there was no intent to evade the payment of the tax.
-For more information concerning this penalty or the proper use of resale certificates and reseller permits, refer to WAC 458-20-102
+For more information concerning this penalty or the proper use of resale certificates, reseller permits, and other documentation, refer to WAC 458-20-102

 (h) Failure to remit sales tax to seller.